 }

 std::optional is currently in the namespace experimental.
 That will change with C++17.
 I use std::optional in the function getFirst (line 7). getFirst returns the first element if it exists (line 8).
-If not, you will get a std::optional<int> object (line 9).
+You will get a std::optional<int> object (line 9) if not.
 I use in the main function two vectors.
-The calls getFirst in line 17 and 27 return the std::optional objects.
-In case of myInt (line 19), the object has a value; in case of myEmptyInt (Zeile 29), the object has no value.
-Now I can display the value of myInt (line 20 - 22).
-The method value_or in line 22 and 30 returns the value or a default value.
-This is due to the fact whether std::optional has a value.
+The calls get first in lines 17 and 27 return the std::optional objects.
+In the case of myInt (line 19), the object has a value; in the case of myEmptyInt (Zeile 29), the object has no value.
+Now I can display the value of myInt (lines 20 – 22).
+The method value_or in lines 22 and 30 returns the value or a default value.
+This is because std::optional has a value.

-The screenshot shows the output of the program using the online-compiler at cppreference.com
+The screenshot shows the output of the program using the online compiler at cppreference.com

 Extended futures